 The ex-prime minister of the UK used to get shots of him walking down the beach with a bodyboard so you could add him to the hit list.

 Yea, because before it was me getting dropped in on, so I’ve got to get my revenge now!

-Nice one, thanks Ivy, enjoy the rest of your time in Portugal.
+Nice one, thanks for speaking to us Ivy, enjoy the rest of your time in Portugal.

 View this post on Instagram

 Cover photo: @lugarts